Colophon

 Typefaces

-The main text content on this website is typeset in LL Bradford.
+If you so choose you may use a serif typeface option in which case the main text content (such as these lines) will be typeset in LL Bradford.
 Designed based on 1884’s Römische Antiqua by the swiss type designer Laurenz Brunner, it is “an all-purpose serif font family conceived as a versatile tool for high-volume text setting.”
 Developed and refined over ten years, LL Bradford was intended to “transpose the physical presence and distinctive character of hot metal type into the digital realm.”
 I have always wanted to draw on the styles of book typesetting for this website and this fantastically readable typeface is apt for such a project.
-LL Bradford is licensed from Lineto.
+Bradford is licensed from Lineto.

 Workflow

 As for images, I usually run them through ImageOptim at some point to shrink them down to a more palatable size for websites.
 This requires my computer rather than my iPad (which I’m comfortable using quite often) so I am currently on the lookout for a simpler, cross-platform solution to this.
 But this is not a priority because I use fewer images in my essays and notes of late, in a bid to keep page sizes low and ensure that this website remains climate friendly.
+Since the start of 2025 I have been using an excellent webp convertor to convert images to webp in one click.
+Images in new articles are already in webp as is my entire photography portfolio.
+The rest of the site will follow suit eventually.

 Maintenance